When’s the last time you’ve blown it big time?

 If not for my various failures …

-– I wouldn’t be in the best shape of my life (and even studying to be a personal trainer!)
+– I wouldn’t be in the best shape of my life.

 – I wouldn’t have the compassion I have for people going through various health and financial difficulties.